luismond/tm2tb/README.md

 Bilingual term lists play a crucial role in quality assurance during translation and localization projects.

-Machine translation: bilingual terminology is used to fine-tune MT models
+- Machine translation: bilingual terminology is used to fine-tune MT models

-Foreign language teaching: bilingual term lists are used can be used as a teaching resource
+- Foreign language teaching: bilingual term lists are used can be used as a teaching resource

-Transcreation: creative, non-literal translations can be extracted as suggestions from bilingual data
+- Transcreation: creative, non-literal translations can be extracted as suggestions from bilingual data

-## What is tm2tb's recipe?
+## What is tm2tb's approach?

-1. Extract terms from source and target languages
+1. Extract terms from source and target sentences

-2. Use an AI model to convert the terms to 'vectors' (a complex number, don't worry about this)
+2. Use an AI model to convert these terms to 'vectors' (a sequence of numbers, don't worry about this)

-3. Use the vectors to find the closest source/target term matches
+3. Use this information to find the most similar source and target term matches

-4. Profit!

 <hr/>